MD Student Handbook

 Campus Smoking Ban

 As part of an effort to promote public health and safety, NYU Grossman School of Medicine is a nonsmoking campus.
 Learn more about our campus smoking ban.

 Alcohol-Use and Substance-Abuse Policy

 NYU Grossman School of Medicine provides compassionate assistance to students who may require help for alcohol or substance-use problems, while also maintaining the safety and wellbeing of the university community.
 Learn more about our alcohol use and substance-abuse policy.

 Student Organization Alcohol Policy

 Student organizations may serve beer and wine at on-campus events in compliance with NYU Grossman School of Medicine policy.
 Learn more about our student organization alcohol policy.

 Sexual Misconduct, Relationship Violence, and Stalking Policy

-NYU School of Medicine maintains policies on preventing and investigating issues related to sexual misconduct, relationship violence, and stalking and provides guidance on reporting and resolving such difficulties.
-Learn more about our procedures for reporting such events and resources available to help students with these experiences.
+NYU Grossman School of Medicine maintains policies on preventing and investigating issues related to sexual misconduct, relationship violence, and stalking and provides guidance on reporting and resolving such difficulties.
+Learn more about our resources available to help students with these experiences, as well as procedures for reporting complaints against employees and complaints against students.

 Student Mistreatment Policy

 NYU Grossman School of Medicine describes the unacceptable treatment of medical students and other learners, the procedures available to report incidents of mistreatment and duty hour violations, and informs students what actions will be taken to monitor, investigate, and respond to reports.
 Read our student mistreatment policy.

 Campus Crime Reporting and the Clery Act